Jean-Antoine Marbot: Tribute

 The name of General Jean-Antoine Marbot is inscribed on the western pillar, 34th column, of the Arc de Triomphe in Paris.
 Although he lost his life during the siege of Genoa, he is not considered to have fallen in combat.
 For this reason, his name is not underlined.

+The Avenue des Généraux Marbot in Altillac is also named after him.